XoXoHarsh/Hackdata-2025/README.md

 The chatbot efficiently routes queries to the appropriate LLM using a classifier, making responses faster, accurate, and more affordable.

 ### Key Features
 - **Lightweight and fast** – Uses small, task-specific LLMs instead of massive AI models.
-- **Multilingual support** – Utilizes Bharat models for 22 Indian languages.
 - **Scalable microservices architecture** – Built with FastAPI and Docker.
-- **Affordable and efficient** – Reduces cloud computing costs for healthcare chatbots.

 ---